saagie/updatarium/README.md

 [build_master]: https://github.com/saagie/updatarium/actions?query=workflow%3A%22Build+Master+and+Release%22
 ### Goal

 The goal of this project is to provide an easy way to execute actions only if it was never executed before.
-It was inspired from liquibase mecanism, but instead of using XML files, we chose to use DSL and Kotlin script files.
+It was inspired from liquibase mechanism, but instead of using XML files, we chose to use DSL and Kotlin script files.

 ### How to use it / Usage

-This project generate some libs, so you just have to add them in your pom.xml or build.gradle.kts:
+This project generates some libs, so you just have to add them in your `pom.xml` or `build.gradle.kts`:

 #### Maven

-In your pom.xml:
+In your `pom.xml`:

 Add JCenter maven repository

 ```xml
     <repositories>
         <repository>